Savandi/DupliMend/README.md

 Code and additional resources for the paper **"DupliMend: Online Detection and Refinement of Imprecise Activity Labels"** by Savandi Kalukapuge, Andrzej Janusz, and Moe Thandar Wynn (CAiSE 2026).

-## Abstract

-The effectiveness of streaming process mining (PM) largely depends on the quality of its input, process event streams (PESs), continuously emitted by interconnected IT systems.
-A critical quality issue in real-life PESs is the occurrence of imprecise activity labels that syntactically hide contextually distinct process steps executed, i.e., **homonymous activity labels**.
-If unresolved, this issue distorts true process reality and negatively impacts the reliability and accuracy of streaming PM analyses, particularly in volatile environments.
-To address this challenge, we introduce **DupliMend**, an adaptive framework for detecting and refining homonymous activity labels within PESs by combining multi-perspective deep representation learning with online clustering to dynamically split and merge label variants as new events arrive.
-A hybrid drift detector monitors distributional shifts, triggering selective fine-tuning of activity-specific sparse denoising autoencoders to maintain accuracy as the PES evolves.
-Our continual learning mechanism reduces catastrophic forgetting and supports model adaptation while preserving learned knowledge.
-Extensive experiments on synthetic and real-life event logs demonstrate the effectiveness and feasibility of DupliMend, which improves cluster accuracy and precision of discovered process models with minimal latency and achieves the **best average rank** amongst competitor methods.

-## Key Contributions
+## ⭐ Key Novel Contributions

+1. **A fully unsupervised, near–real-time framework for homonymous label detection and refinement**
-1. **Near-real-time pipeline** that treats all activity labels as potential homonym candidates without requiring a priori specification in PESs to detect and refine homonymous labels more efficiently.
+   DupliMend is the *first* streaming process mining approach that treats **all activity labels as potential homonym candidates**, without requiring prior specification, complete traces, or full-log analysis to enable **automatic, on-the-fly detection and refinement** of imprecise labels as events arrive.

-2. **Multi-perspective deep representation learning** using activity-specific sparse denoising autoencoders (SDAE) that encode both control-flow context and data attributes, coupled with online machine learning to dynamically split and merge label variants.
+2. **Multi-perspective deep representation learning using activity-specific sparse denoising autoencoders (SDAEs)**
+   DupliMend introduces activity-specific SDAEs that encode **control-flow context**, **categorical attributes**, and **numerical attributes** into compact latent representations.
+Coupled with online clustering, this allows the system to **dynamically split and merge label variants** as behavioural patterns evolve in the process event stream.

-3. **Hybrid drift-aware continual learning mechanism** that integrates statistical drift detection with cluster-aware regularisation and centroid memory to maintain stable refinement under evolving process behaviour while avoiding catastrophic forgetting.
+3. **A hybrid drift-aware continual learning mechanism for stable refinement under evolving PESs**
+   DupliMend integrates **statistical drift detection (ADWIN)** with **cluster-aware regularisation** and **centroid memory replay**, enabling the model to adapt to changing execution behaviour while **mitigating catastrophic forgetting**, ensuring stable label refinement even under volatility, long-running cases, and concept drift.

 ## Approach High-Level Overview
 ![DupliMend High-Level Overview](DupliMend_Approach_New.png)